simant10/microservice-examles/README.md

 distribute incomming request among multiple instance of same service. this helps optimize resource utiliztion, improving performance, and enhancing fault taularance.

+# API Gateway:-
+An API gateway accept request from client, process them based on defined policy and direct them to the appropriate service.
+It acts as middle man between the client and groups of microservice.
+### 1. Single point of interection